Earth Month Events in Milwaukee’s North Shore

 Whitefish Bay: Green Day in the Bay

 Whitefish Bay’s hallmark Earth Day event is Green Day in the Bay, an annual eco-celebration that brings the whole community together.
 It’s usually held the first Saturday in May (a couple of weeks after Earth Day) as a grand finale to spring environmental activities.
-In 2025, for example, Green Day in the Bay is set for Saturday, May 3, 2025.
+In 2025, for example, Green Day in the Bay.

 Location & Time: Centered at Klode Park (5900 N. Lake Dr., Whitefish Bay) with satellite activities nearby.
 Festivities typically run from morning through early afternoon (roughly 8 am–1 pm).
 Some portions have specific times (see below).
 Parking is available around the park and on surrounding streets, but many families walk or bike in.